dcos-labs/dcos-openvpn/README.md

 ```
 curl -k -u username:password -X POST -d "name=richard" https://<IP>:5000/client
 ```
-2. Copy the entire ouput and save to a single file called dcos.ovpn and add to a suitable OpenVPN client
+2. Copy the entire ouput and save to a single file - you may need to amend the target server IP if on an internal network
-3. You may need to review and amend the target server IP in the credentials
+3. Save the file as dcos.ovpn and add to any suitable OpenVPN client, like (Tunnelblick)[https://tunnelblick.net/] for macOS for example
 4. Test connecting with the OpenVPN client.
-For troubleshooting, OpenVPN clients offer useful output for debugging
+See Troubleshooting for help.
 5. The new client credentials will be backed up to Zookeeper for persistence in case the task is killed, and will be copied back as required

 ### Revoke a User